RacingTadpole/react-dropdown-input/README.md

    It passes the object:

         { value: input text,
-          index: option index, or -1 if the user has entered their own text and pressed Enter }
+          index: option index, or -1 if user entered their own text and pressed Enter }
 - `onChange` fires whenever the input text value changes, either due to a click or typing.
    It passes the object: